kaaproject/kaa-rfcs/0007/README.md

   Examples are:
   - Endpoint is unable to process configuration.
-  - Eonfiguration is ill-formatted, or pre-conditions are not met.
+  - Configuration is ill-formatted, or pre-conditions are not met.

   Solutions:
   - Send back to server a status result of the attempt to apply configuration (success or failure).